randomlastchancewidget/SpeedyCollabPlus-RLCW-Version-/README.md

-# SpeedyCollab Plus
+# SpeedyCollab Plus - One of the best and fastest macros!

-SpeedyCollab Plus is a video editing tool by Blue Mars, Salad and ChatGPT.
+SpeedyCollab Plus is a video editing tool by Blue Mars and Salad.

 This is still a work in progress so it may be buggy!
 It also creates a bunch of temp files in a /tmp folder that you will need to delete when you're done.
 If you try to run too many iterations it may take a long time.